juandavidmeza-prog/etl-workshop-003-happiness-kafka-ml/README.md

 ## Data Source

-The data comes from the **World Happiness Report** datasets from different years, mainly from 2015 to 2019.
+The data comes from the "World Happiness Report" datasets from different years, mainly from 2015 to 2019.

 Each CSV file contains information about countries and different factors that may influence happiness.
 Some of these factors are related to the economy, family or social support, health, freedom, generosity, and trust in institutions.